Hamilton helps Carolina beat Boston 3-2, tie series 1-1

 The Bruins were without forward David Pastrnak, who tied for the league lead with 48 goals this season and was the team’s leading scorer with 95 points.
 Although the team gave no details on his condition, video appeared to show him injuring himself while celebrating Patrice Bergeron’s game-winning goal in Wednesday’s 4-3 victory in double overtime.

+Cassidy said Pastrnak’s injury did not appear to be a long-term issue and would probably be a game-time decision on Saturday.

-About 16 hours later, the Bruins took the lead with about four minutes left in the first — scoring first for the first time since before the pandemic shutdown.
+The Bruins took the lead with about four minutes left in the first — scoring first for the first time since before the pandemic shutdown.
 Krecji got he puck at the blue line and, with Jordan Staal stickless, he faked twice and then fired one past Reimer.

 It stayed that way until the Hurricanes picked up a power play with about five minutes left in the second.
 Svechnikov made a spinning, cross-ice pass to Teravainen, who wristed it in to tie the score 1-1.

-Just 88 seconds later, Svechnikov scored himself, taking a pass from Martin Necas in the slot and beating Rask over his right shoulder.
-Necas had two assists.
+Just 88 seconds later, Svechnikov scored himself, taking a pass from Necas in the slot and beating Rask over his right shoulder.

 But Boston tied it with just 5 seconds left in the period when Bergeron’s shot rebounded off the post right to Marchand, who punched it in to make it 2-2 heading into the third.